-In december 2020 the Pocaji project organised a series of webinars to present some of the findings of the research project.
+In december 2020 the Pocaji project organised a series of webinars (7 December 2020, 19 January 2021, 26 January 2021), to present some of the findings of the research project.
 To an audience of local politicians and civil servants we presented our findings as well as recommendations for how local governments could strengthen their efforts to resolve conflicts between communities and palm oil companies.
-We launched policy reports on palm oil conflicts in Riau (Indonesian version, English version), Central Kalimantan (Indonesian version, English version), West Sumatra (Indonesian version, English version) and West Kalimantan (Indonesian version, English version).
+We launched policy reports on palm oil conflicts in Riau (Indonesian, English), Central Kalimantan (Indonesian, English), West Sumatra (Indonesian, English) and West Kalimantan (Indonesian, English).

 Launching Policy Brief Penanganan Konflik Perkebunan Sawit Di Riau, 1 December 2020.